What does a Network Analyst do?

 - Bachelor’s degree in Computer Science, Information Technology, or a related field.

-- Certifications such as CCNA, CCNP, or equivalent are highly desirable.
+- Certifications such as CCNA, CompTIA Network+, or similar are highly desirable.

 Is becoming a Network Analyst a good career path?